When is Baconfest Chicago 2016?

 How much are tickets?
 How can I get them?!

-VIP tickets for 2015 will go on sale in December 2014.
-General Admission tickets will go on sale in late February 2015.
+VIP tickets usually go on sale in December for the event in the following April.
+General Admission tickets usually go on sale in mid-February.

 In 2014 and previous years, Baconfest tickets have sold out.
 We suggest you sign up for our email list.
 You can also follow us on Twitter (@baconfestchi) and like us on Facebook (http://facebook.com/baconfest) to receive updates on when tickets will go on sale and to get first notification of ticket giveaways and contests.